pytrackdat/pytrackdat/mini-tutorials/WinSCP.md

 <img src="../images/winscp3.png" width="600">

-TODO
+After the "Upload" button is pressed, a small window will appear with upload settings.
+The defaults are fine; press "OK" to continue.

 <img src="../images/winscp4.png" width="400">

-TODO
+After pressing "OK", a progress bar will appear showing the file transfer.
+When this is done, the file is uploaded!

 <img src="../images/winscp5.png" width="400">

-TODO
+Now that the file is uploaded, it should be visible on the remote server, i.e. the right-hand pane:

 <img src="../images/winscp6.png" width="600">

-The ZIP file is now on the server!
+If you see the file on the right, the ZIP file is now on the server!
 You can exit out of WinSCP and proceed with unzipping and setting up the PyTrackDat application.